chocoOnEstrogen/lgbt/docs/installation.md

 ## Quick Installation

-The simplest way to install the tool is using the provided installer:
+The simplest way to install the tool:

 ```bash
 # Clone the repository